rake5k/dropbox-browser-mui/README.md

 ### `nix build .#docker`

-Creates Docker image archive based on the `build` directory, which then can be loaded into the Docker daemon via `docker load < result`.
+Creates a Docker image archive based on the `build` directory, which then can be loaded into the Docker daemon via `docker load < result`.
 It can then be run with `docker run -p 3000:80
 <image>:<tag>`.